RyanLamansky/dotnet-webassembly/README.md

 ## Getting Started

-- The base namespace is simply `WebAssembly`.
+- The most commonly used items are in `WebAssembly`.
+`WebAssembly.Runtime` has the compiler and related features.
 - Use the `Module` class to create, read, modify, and write WebAssembly (WASM) binary files.
 - Use the `Compile` class to execute WebAssembly (WASM) binary files using the .NET JIT compiler.